HarvardMapCollection/classes/gened1140/fall-2022/index.md

 [Midterm mapping tutorial](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment)

-Follow this online tutorial with text description, picture, and GIF instructions on creating GIS maps.
-The maps you create will help you be able to better answer the midterm writing prompt.
-If you want to skip the mapping tutorial and jump to the maps, visit the [Browse Maps and Data section](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/).
+Follow this online tutorial with text, picture, and GIF instructions on how to create GIS maps.
+The maps you make will help you answer the midterm writing assignment.
+If you want to skip the mapping tutorial and jump to the maps, visit the [Browse Maps and Data portion](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/).

 ## Midterm mapping workshop

 [Workshop slides](https://www.canva.com/design/DAFMSShvkmY/f5HGG-a9NcqjWp6SI85vvg/view?utm_content=DAFMSShvkmY&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent)

-Rather than read through the midterm GIS tutorial on your own, you can learn how to do it in a workshop environment led by GIS Librarian Belle Lipton in the Media Lab Annex in Lamont Library.
-You can sign up for those workshops at the links below.
+Rather than reading through the midterm GIS tutorial on your own, you can learn how to do it in a workshop environment led by Belle.
+These sessions will take place in the Lamont Library Media Lab Annex.
+You can sign up using the links below.

 [Thursday, September 29, 2-4 PM](https://www.eventbrite.com/e/gened-1140-gis-tutorial-tickets-420299606437)
 [Friday, September 30, 1-3 PM](https://www.eventbrite.com/e/gened-1140-gis-tutorial-tickets-420302585347)
 [Monday, October 3, 4-6 PM](https://www.eventbrite.com/e/gened-1140-gis-tutorial-tickets-420302715737)

-> Note: Each date is limited to 8 spaces.
-This is so Belle can provide hands-on help with the tutorial.
-Please make use of these sessions and sign up, but if you think you can't make it, please email `belle_lipton@harvard.edu` to let her know, so the space will be available to someone else.
+> Note: Each workshop date is limited to 8 spaces.
+This guarantees 1-on-1 troubleshooting support.
+If you sign up, but don't think you can make it after all, please email `belle_lipton@harvard.edu` so she can make the space available to someone else.

 ## maps@harvard.edu